 The project starting date and duration will be fixed in the Grant Agreement (Data Sheet, point 1).
 Normally the starting date will be after grant signature.
-A retroactive starting date can be granted exceptionally for duly justified reasons - but never earlier than the proposal submission date.
+Retroactive application can be granted exceptionally for duly justified reasons - but never earlier than the proposal submission date.

-Project duration: between 12 and 60 months (extensions are possible, if duly justified and through an amendment).
+Recommended Project duration: 36 months (extensions are possible, if duly justified and through an amendment).
+Maximum eligibility period for the implementation of the project: 60 months